glurp/s2s/README.md

 Presentation
 ============

-A simple p2p application, made for distribute little ruby applications.
+A simple p2p application, made for distribute little (free) ruby applications.
 GUI is made with Green-Shoes

 P2p part is based on an old 9 lines LOC showed by _why.